-“They told me that they were taking me somewhere to hurt me and I kind of just thought I’d grow the balls and jump out the car,” the teen told Fox40.
+“They told me that they were taking me somewhere to hurt me and I kind of just thought I’d…jump out the car,” the teen told Fox40.

 Crystal says she was able to grab her captor’s cell phone when she jumped out of the car.
 The first thing she did was call her mother.